vianna-research/website/pages/01_workgroups/majdani/projects/GluingJig.md

 ### Patents:

+European patent granted in 2017 and validated in DE, FR, GB, CH, NL .
+US patent application is pending.

 Rau Th.
-S., Majdani O., Lenarz T., Kahrs L. A.: Surgical guidance device and method for its preparation.
+S., Majdani O., Lenarz T., Kahrs L. A.: _Surgical guidance device and method for its preparation_.
 EP 3 058 890 B1.
-Erteilt am 04.10.2017.

 ### Further Reading: